Expanded polyethylene: Production

 EPE foams were first manufactured in the 1970s.

 Production of the PE beads is usually by extrusion, followed by chopping, producing a 'pellet'.
 Autoclave expansion is the most common route the bead foam.
 Butane or pentane is often used as a blowing agent (before 1992 CFCs may have been used).
-Depending on the specific process uses the beads may be cross-linked either by electron beam irradiation (see Electron beam processing), or by the addition of a chemical agent such as Dicumyl peroxide.
+Depending on the specific process uses the beads may be cross-linked either by electron beam irradiation (see Electron beam processing), or by the addition of a chemical agent such as dicumyl peroxide.

 An alternate route (JSP Process) to the beads uses carbon dioxide as a blowing agent which is impregnated into the pellets in an autoclave at a temperature close to the plastic's crystalline melting point.
 The pellets are foamed by "flashing" into the (lower pressure) atmosphere to expand.

 Finally molding is done by steam chest compression molding; usually the low pressure variant of the process is used, though the high pressure variant may be used for HDPE based EPE foams.

 Uses

 Polyethylene bead foams (including) EPE can be used to replace both polystyrene foam, and both rigid and flexible polyurethane.
 Uses include cushioning applications, and impact absorption applications including packaging.

 Consumption of polyethylene for PE foam was estimated at 114x106 kg in 2001.
 The majority was used for non-crosslinked foams, but crosslinked PE foams represented a significant (~ one third) fraction of demand.
 Use in protective packaging represented the largest use sector for such foams.

+Gore-Tex uses EPE for a waterproof, windproof and breathable fabric for winter clothing.